nosas/blog/performance_classification/article.md

 ### Conceptualizing accuracy

-For example, imagine the goal is to shoot an arrow and hit the apple.
+For example, imagine the goal is to shoot an arrow and hit the apple from 10 yards away.
-If we shoot and hit 10 arrows, we would be accurate or have high *accuracy*.
+If we shoot and hit 10 arrows, we would have high *accuracy*.

+Now imagine we're 100 yards away from the apple.
-Now imagine a cluster of arrows around the apple - the arrows were *close* to hitting the apple but had *no guarantee* of hitting the apple.
+If a cluster of arrows land around the apple - the arrows were *close* to hitting the apple but had *no guarantee* of hitting the apple.
 Because the arrows landed close to the target this remains a case of high accuracy, but with low *precision*.
 We'll talk about precision in the next section.

 ### Accuracy in classification problems

+Understand that accuracy may be deceptive in unbalanced classification datasets and tasks.

-Imagine we had a binary classifier that predicted whether an image was a cat or dog.
+Imagine we had a binary classifier that predicts whether an image was a cat or dog.
+Our dataset consists of 1000 pictures: 950 cats pictures and 50 dog pictures.

+After training, the model correctly predicted 925/950 cats and 5/50 dogs for a total of 950/1000 correct predictions.
+We would say the model has an accuracy of 93%.

+We might think that the model has high accuracy regardless of the class.
+For instance, given a dataset with 950 dogs and 50 cats we might assume the model retains its 93% accuracy.
+This is not the case.
+The model will incorrectly predict dog samples as cats, likely resulting in a significantly lower accuracy.

+We can agree that the model has high accuracy on unbalanced datasets - specifically those that favor cat samples - but it will perform poorly on balanced datasets.
+This is where precision comes in.

 ### Training accuracy in Keras